TadaHrd/bfp-compiler/readme.md

    5. `[` - Starts a while loop
       - Explanation:
       - When it ends it will find if the current cell is 0:
-        - If it is, it will end the while loop
+        - If it is; it will end the while loop
-        - If it isn't, it will continue looping
+        - If it isn't; it will continue looping
     6. `]` - Ends a while loop
     7. `.` - Prints the current cell value as an ASCII character
     8. `,` - Stores user input inside the current cell
-    - Including ones stated earlier (Non-Brainfuck, only Brainfuck+)
+    - Including ones stated earlier (Non-Brainfuck; only Brainfuck+)

-If you have vscode, you can install the extension (it should ask automatically or download it from the top link)
+If you have vscode; you can install the extension (it should ask automatically or download it from the top link)